 How To Make Ofada Stew: In this recipe, we will be sharing how to make the famous and delicious Ofada stew.
 We will be showing you how to make the perfect Ofada stew.
-The Ofada stew is a stew that originates from Western Nigeria and is commonly eaten with a locally grown rice called Ofada rice.
-Ofada stew is one of those delicious native savory dishes that packs a major punch as it is flavored with smoked died shrimp, and fermented locust beans (iru).
-So, let’s get started on the process for making this meal.
+The Ofada stew is a stew that originates from Western Nigeria and is commonly eaten with locally grown rice called Ofada rice.
+Ofada stew is one of those delicious native savory dishes that pack a major punch as it is flavored with smoked shrimp, and fermented locust beans (iru).
+So, let’s get started on the process of making this meal.

 YouTube Video Credits: